ericgrosse/blogger/FeaturesToAdd.md

 # Features to Add

+- Loading icon when API requests are in progress
 - Results per page dropdown
 - Regular and advanced search feature
 - Fix confirm delete modal behavior (currently pressing the delete button bypasses the modal altogether and deletes the post immediately)